PauloVictorSantos/SysCadastro/README.md

 # SysCadastro
-CRUD usando jsf, Hibernate e HQL, JPA e Maven.
+A simple CRUD using jsf, JPA, Maven, Hibernate and HQL.